Sunday, August 14, 2016

 Water filter housings and filter cartridges

 Replaceable filter cartridges are rated by "micron size" and/or specific contaminant removal.
-Filter cartridges come in micron ratings from .35 mic, .5 mic.
+Filter cartridges come in micron ratings from .35 mic, to .5 mic.
 1 mic absolute on up to 50 microns.

-Cord wound, Pleated and Polyspun Filter cartridges
+Cord wound, Pleated, and Polyspun Filter cartridges

 Examples: